technomancy/syme/README.md

 1. Enter the name of a GitHub repo.
    (Authorize Syme via GitHub if you haven't already.)
 2. Enter your AWS credentials and names of GitHub users to invite.
-3. Wait for your instance to boot.
-4. SSH into the instance using the command shown and launch `tmux`.
+4. SSH into the instance once it's booted using the command shown and launch `tmux`.
 5. Send the login info to the users you have invited.

 Syme handles launching the instance, setting up public keys, and